 Our key to success with liposuction has boiled down to two things.
 One, developing the talent and artistry of sculpting the body with thin, low impact instruments while using a combination of tumescent and sedation anesthesia.
 And two, choosing the patients best suited to the procedure, people who have reasonable expectations and are willing to do their part to insure a great result.

 At the end of the day, liposuction is sculpting.
 It’s an art.
-And in our practice satisfaction rates are very, very high.
+And at Face Center LA satisfaction rates are very, very high.
 Think about it, an outer thigh has four elements to consider but only one of them (the fat) is adjustable with liposuction.
 The other three elements are skin (it’s elasticity), muscle and skeletal architecture.
 It takes a lot of experience — and an artists eye — to know what to do, how to do it and upon whom it should be done.
 That’s why our practice is filled with so many happy, healthy and shapely people.